Of the five subtests of the UCAT, there is one that stands out as the more difficult to master.

 The idea of reading 11 passages and answering 44 questions in 21 minutes can easily cause concern and angst in most candidates, but with some practice and development of key strategies, considerable improvement can be achieved in a reasonably short amount of time.
 Nothing is impossible with a little hard work and commitment.
 This is where some targeted UCAT Verbal Reasoning tuition can be helpful.

 The key here is practice and pace.
-UCAT Verbal Reasoning practise questions are a great starting point for development and understanding of the construct.
+UCAT Verbal Reasoning practise questions are a great starting point for the development and understanding of the construct.
 The different types of questions can be identified as:

 UCAT Verbal Reasoning questions